-(1) The FAA Oversight Office-approved instructions/procedures to carry out the EWIS tasks will be contained in the AMM or SWPM/ESPM.
+(1) The FAA Aircraft Certification Service office-approved instructions/procedures to carry out the EWIS tasks will be contained in the AMM or SWPM/ESPM.

 (2) Operators must incorporate these instructions/procedures in their maintenance program/manual and job/task cards.
 It is especially important that the job/task cards contain all the instructions and procedures that support the EWIS task.